FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/seo.md

 ### Finding web pages

 Providers of content for the Internet serve documents formatted or rendered in [`HTML` format](https://en.wikipedia.org/wiki/HTML).
 The web pages are hosted on servers, which are accessed via the [`HTTP protocol`](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
-HTML pages can be styled with `cascading stylesheets (CSS)[https://en.wikipedia.org/wiki/Cascading_Style_Sheets]` and interactivity can be delivered via scripting language, in particular [`Javascript`](https://en.wikipedia.org/wiki/JavaScript).
+HTML pages can be styled with [`cascading stylesheets (CSS)`](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) and interactivity can be delivered via scripting languages such as [`Javascript`](https://en.wikipedia.org/wiki/JavaScript).

 With billions of web pages served, a key issue is finding content.
 To assist in this task, search engines (e.g. Bing, Google, Yandex, Qwantt) have been built.
-They work by crawling the web, performing brute force keyword indexing or specific files served by the server (.e.g site map), or by targeting specific data structures embedded in the web pages themselves.
+They work by crawling the web, performing brute force keyword indexing or specific files served by the server (e.g. site map), or by targeting specific data structures embedded in the web pages themselves.

 ### What is search engine optimization